PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

-Once you’ve assigned the bedroom, office, dining room and tomb, if you go back to the noble list and view our chap you will now see his holdings have changed (clicky biggy):
+Once you’ve assigned the bedroom, office, dining room and tomb, if you go back to the noble list and view our chap you will now see his holdings have changed

 .. image:: images/dftutorial9907.png
    :align: center

 Next job for you is to assign a book keeper.
-Usually, if you embark with at least one dwarf with the “appraiser” skill (good idea, by the way), this job would already be filled.
+Usually, if you embark with at least one dwarf with the :guilabel:`appraiser` skill (good idea, by the way), this job would already be filled.
 But for now it’s vacant.
 This skill is what makes our stock count accurate (more on that later).
 Fortunately for us we can chose a dwarf to do the job.
 They might not